GadgetsMenu/gadgetsmenu-docs/content/enUS/getting-started/configuration.md

   # Set to true allows player to purchase cosmetic items.
   Enabled: true
   # Set the storage where do you want to save mystery dust.
-  # Available storages: 'default', 'coinsapi', 'playerpoints', 'vault'.
+  # Available storages: 'default', 'coinsapi', 'playerpoints', 'vault', 'tokenmanager'.
   # 'default' represent follow player data storage.
   Mystery-Dust-Storage: default
   # Set to true will allows player to purchase specified cosmetic.